maximevaillancourt/maximevaillancourt.github.io/_posts/2021-01-04-canon-6d-webcam-debian.md

 $ sudo modprobe v4l2loopback
 ```

+Reboot your machine, then jump to step 2.

 **2. Connect your camera**

 Use the Mini-USB to USB-A cable to connect the DSLR to your computer.
 Then, turn the camera on, and make sure it's dialed to Photo mode (in Photo mode, I'm able to get ~20fps, but in Video mode, I barely get 4fps).